stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 Note that this method creates a __new__ builder for the derivative pipeline with a reference to the its parent.

-In the new build method we can populate the `basePipelineIndex` of the pipeline descriptor by looking up the index within the array.
+In the new build method we populate the `basePipelineIndex` in the pipeline descriptor by looking up the index from the array.
 As a convenience we first ensure that the given list of builders also contains the parents:

 ```java
 public static List<Pipeline> build(List<Builder> builders, PipelineCache cache, DeviceContext dev) {